Skip to main content

 EPF Eligibility Criteria

-- Companies with 20 or more employees are legally required to register under EPF.
+• Employees working in companies with 20 or more employees are generally required to register under the EPF scheme.

-- The EPF scheme is applicable across India.
+• The EPF scheme is applicable across all states and regions of India for eligible establishments.

 Ways to Check EPF Balance